-Christine is a nationally recognized litigator focused on e-discovery and overarching litigation strategy.
-She brings practical skill to high-dollar, bet-the-company cases, handling all aspects of discovery for complex commercial litigation, restructuring-related litigation, product liability litigation, antitrust matters, Section 220 requests and ongoing or anticipated investigations.
+Christine is a nationally recognized litigator focused on eDiscovery and overarching litigation strategy.
+She brings practical skill to high-dollar, bet-the-company cases, handling all aspects of discovery for complex commercial litigation, restructuring-related litigation, products liability litigation, antitrust matters, Section 220 requests and ongoing or anticipated investigations.

-Christine knows, from first-hand experience, how major litigation can unfold over time and across jurisdictions and the many strategic choices her clients will face.
-Dedicated to delivering outstanding case management for national matters involving cross-firm teams, Christine aims to establish consensus and developing repeatable tactical systems.
+Christine knows from first-hand experience how major litigation can unfold over time and across jurisdictions and the many strategic choices her clients will face.
+Dedicated to delivering outstanding case management for national matters involving cross-firm teams, Christine aims to establish consensus and develop repeatable tactical systems.
 She often serves as discovery counsel in national matters alongside V10 firms — offering both enhanced experience in discovery strategy and flexible rate structures.

 Notably, Christine is a frequent lecturer and author on e-discovery strategy and advocacy.